 How to Make Fruit Leather

-Make your own fruit leather aka fruit roll-ups at home.
-This recipe is simple to follow and doesn't require a whole bunch of ingredients.
+Make your own fruit leather, or, fruit roll-ups.
+This recipe is simple and doesn't require a bunch of ingredients or any special equipment.

 This post may contain affiliate links.
 Please read our disclosure policy.